ibonn/tatami/README.md

 * Simplicity: Eliminate configuration and glue code.
 * Alignment: Your docs, code, and architecture reflect each other.

-It’s like FastAPI and Flask had a minimalist, Spring Boot-inspired child.
+It's like FastAPI and Flask had a minimalist, Spring Boot-inspired child.

 ## 📚 Documentation